All Episodes

 Wow.

-Well, um uh a couple of things.
+Well, a couple of things.

-Um, the um what was the first question.
+Now, what was the first question?

-The uh Barrett report?
+The Barrett report?

-Oh, of course the Barrett Report.
+Oh, of course, the Barrett report.

-Um but apparently what's going to happen is members of Congress who request a full copy are going to be able to see it.
+But apparently, what's going to happen is members of Congress who request a full copy are going to be able to see it.

-I spoke to him last week uh during a break in the Alito hearings, and uh he said he wanted to see the whole thing out and that he would continue working to get the whole thing out.
+I spoke to him last week during a break in the Alito hearings, and he said he wanted to see the whole thing out and that he would continue working to get the whole thing out.

-Now, what effect will it will it have, you know?
+Now, what effect will it have?

-I j I just can't say.
+I just can't say.

-If it doesn't really affect Senator Clinton a lot, I think there's gonna be uh certainly in the part of a lot of people in the press, this uh this tendency to say, well, you know, that was Henry Cisneros, it's ancient history, and it's just not that big a deal.
+If it doesn't really affect Senator Clinton a lot, I think there's going to be, certainly on the part of a lot of people in the press, this tendency to say, well, you know, that was Henry Cisneros.

-I'll just say to Mike on his drive, I've worked with Alan Combs uh many years ago here in New York at a couple of different stations.
+I'll just say to Mike on his drive, I've worked with Alan Combs many years ago here in New York at a couple of different stations.

 Let's go to Ron on his cell phone in Pennsylvania.